giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 __Note__: When applying the example in the snippet above, please replace the `CLUSTER_NAME` placeholder with the name of the workload cluster which you are configuring and the `CLUSTER_NAMESPACE_NAME` placeholder with the name of the namespace which contains the cluster.

-Then submit the resource to the management API and the App operator will manage it to make the actual installation and configuration.
-You can log in now into the cluster API with your identity provider using the login endpoint that Dex creates for you.
+Then submit the resource to the management API and the app operator will manage it to make the actual installation and configuration.
+You can log in now into the cluster API with your identity provider using the login endpoint that `Dex` creates for you.
 By default, it will be `https://login.CLUSTER_NAME.BASE_DOMAIN`.

-__Warning__: It is assumed that you have an [ingress controller and cert-manager]({{< relref "/vintage/getting-started/app-platform/deploy-app" >}}) running in your cluster in order to make Dex available for the callback request made by your identity provider securely.
+__Warning__: It's assumed that you have an [ingress controller and cert-manager]({{< relref "/getting-started/install-an-application" >}}) running in your cluster in order to make Dex available for the callback request made by your identity provider securely.
 Both of these apps are offered in our managed app catalog.
-If you supply custom certificates when deploying Dex, then you can skip cert-manager installation.
+If you supply custom certificates when deploying `Dex`, then you can skip cert-manager installation.

 ### Using Dex group filtering {#dex-group-filtering}

 Group or team filtering is a valuable mechanism that instructs Dex to selectively include only a specific set of groups in the ID tokens' group claims.

-We highly recommend utilizing group filtering as the default setting for two compelling reasons:
+Our recommendation is to use group filtering as the default setting for two compelling reasons:

-- Users who are not part of any preconfigured groups will be unable to acquire an ID token, ensuring tighter security.
+- Users who aren't part of any pre-configured groups will be unable to acquire an ID token, ensuring tighter security.
 - Extensive group memberships can result in larger ID tokens, causing issues such as oversized `HTTP` headers.

-The disadvantage of using group filtering is that each time you want to use a new group, you will have to update the Dex connector config.
+The disadvantage of using group filtering is that each time you want to use a new group, you will have to update the `Dex` connector configuration.

 ### Deploying Dex with custom certificates

-Dex gets certificates from the cert-manager by default.
-In case the cert-manager is configured to use a custom certification authority, which is not publicly trusted, Dex needs to be configured to trust it.
+`Dex` gets certificates from the cert-manager by default.
+In case the cert-manager is configured to use a custom certification authority, which isn't publicly trusted, `Dex` needs to be configured to trust it.
 The custom certification authority needs to be stored in a `Secret` and referenced in the `trustedRootCA` section of the `Secret` or `ConfigMap` with configuration values for the Dex app.

 ```yaml